 Location: 7981 Blaine Rd., Blaine, WA 98230 (map below)

-NOTE: Please follow the rules posted at the park (see copy at the bottom of this page) - especially regarding the jumps, so it will remain a fun and safe place to ride.
+NOTE: Please follow the rules posted at the park (see copy at the bottom of this page).

 Below are the posted rules at the park.
 Please note that dogs are allowed on-leash only.